Sleeping in Airports

-Here are 6 things to do on a layover at Dublin Airport.
+Here are six things to do on a layover at Dublin Airport.

 1. Eat

-Airport DiningKickoff your layover with a good meal.
-For an airport of this size, the airport offers a variety of cuisine, including traditional Irish food and brands, healthy grab and go, burgers, Thai food, locally-made chocolate, plenty of cafes, and full-service pubs and bars.
-Most of these options are located pre-Security in both Terminals or within the connected Loop shopping area, though the post-Security areas have some casual options.
-The For 24-hour eateries, you’ll have to head to the pre-Security food court in Terminal 1.
-Each terminal also houses a supermarket in case you want to pick up some any snacks or goods.
+Kick off your layover with a good meal.
+For an airport of this size, the airport offers a variety of cuisine, including traditional Irish food and brands, healthy grab-and-go burgers, Thai food, locally-made chocolate, plenty of cafes, and full-service pubs and bars.
+Most of these options are located pre-security in both Terminals or within the connected Loop shopping area, though the post-security areas have some casual options.
+For 24-hour eateries, you’ll have to head to the pre-security food court in Terminal 1.
+Each terminal also houses a supermarket if you want to pick up snacks or goods.

 2. Lounge